 • FREE SHIPPING for domestic U.S. orders

 • Ludus Duodecim Scriptorum board constructed of 3/4" thick hardwood (your choice of cherry, maple, or poplar); with a decorative charred edge.
-The board measures approximately 16 x 6 inches total in size, making for a very portable version of this classic, rustic game.
+The board measures approximately 16x6x1 [LxWxH] inches total in size, making for a very portable version of this classic, rustic game.

 • All artwork is achieved through the use of pyrography, the art of wood-burning.
 Four designs are available, representing different classes of Roman society: Centurion, Citizen, Gladiator, and Senator.
-Each social class will have it's own definable artwork - Centurion will feature implements of war and of the Legions (shields, helms, vexillum, pilum, and the very recognizable gladius sword); Citizen will feature examples of architecture and art (column scrollwork, pottery decorations, musical instruments, and building silhouettes); Gladiator will feature details from the harsh life and death found in the arenas (galea/helms, kalkriese, parmula/shield, and the gladius graecus), and Senator will feature aspects or personas of ancient Roman government (scrolls, busts of famous individuals, ornate lecterns, etc.) Additionally, a Greco-Roman styled border encompasses the playing tracks, and the Latin words "coepio" and "exitus" ("begin", "attempt" and "finish", "go out") are burned into the appropriate areas on the track.
+Each social class will have it's own definable artwork - Centurion will feature implements of war and of the Legions (shields, helms, vexillum, pilum, and the very recognizable gladius sword); Citizen will feature examples of architecture and art (column scrollwork, pottery decorations, musical instruments, and building silhouettes); Gladiator will feature details from the harsh life and death found in the arenas (galea/helms, cestus, sika, parmula/shield, and the gladius graecus), and Senator will feature aspects or personas of ancient Roman government (scrolls, busts of famous individuals, ornate lecterns, etc.) Examples of each design theme are featured in the photos - new designs are created regularly!
+Additionally, Latin words or phrases and small thematic designs (selected by artist unless otherwise requested) are burned into the appropriate areas on the track as an indication of the course players must follow.
 Small wooden finials are attached into the bottom of the board as decorative feet, thus completing the thematic look and feel of the game.
-The board is finished with a natural, non-pigmented stain, and a satin lacquer is applied to protect the artwork and wood.
+The board is finished with a satin lacquer to protect the wood and artwork.

-• Playing pieces are included in the form of stack-able, wooden 'checker-type' pieces and three marbled dice for movement.
+• Playing pieces (30) are included; in the form of stack-able, wooden 'checker-type' pieces as well as three marbled dice for movement.
 A drawstring bag is supplied for storage of the pieces, and a rules pamphlet is also included.

 HOW TO PLAY: